 By Jennifer Dixon MBA ERYT 500 – If you’ve been following along the last few weeks, you’ll know I’ve been writing about yoga mats.
 Here at the studio, we get a lot of questions about recommended products, so I thought having a written legacy of recommendations would be beneficial so they can look up exactly why I recommend the products I do.
 Yoga mats seemed the most logical to start with because, well, frankly that’s really the most basic thing you should have to start a yoga practice.
-Please remember, I don’t get paid a dime for these reviews.
-I do use Amazon affiliate links, but these reviews are my own opinion based on my own experience with the products.
+Please remember, I don’t get paid a dime for these reviews, I have started placing affiliate links which doesn’t cost you anything but could bring some commissions into the studio.

-In today’s review, I will be talking about the Lululemon Reversible 5mm Yoga Mat.
+In today’s review, I will be talking about the Lululemon Reversible 5mm Yoga Mat (this is an affiliate link.)
 I don’t actually own this yoga mat.
 A very dear student let me borrow her mat when she heard I was reviewing mats and she wanted to know what I thought.
 (I have a Manduka Eko Mat that I reviewed a couple of weeks ago and well, if you read that post, I’m sorta funny about using it basically all the time, so it’s hard to just use other mats)–read that post and you’ll know why!

-I don’t own a Lululemon mat (or much of any of that brand for that matter) for a few reasons.
+For this review, I didn’t actually own the Lululemon 5mm Reversible Yoga mat (or much of any of that brand for that matter) for a few reasons.
 Back in my “Corporate America” days, when I had more money to blow (and boy did I) I used to make myself go into Lulu stores because I wanted desperately to fit in there, and alas (anyone that knows me personally probably snorted at that statement) I never did.
 I’m more the frizzy hair’d girl that rolled out of bed 15 minutes late and has to be where ever in like 5 minutes (been like that even before kids.)

-Because this Lululemon mat is known for the amazing stickiness that it holds, I was really wanting to make sure I practiced in a hot environment, so this morning, I cranked up the heaters and placed myself right below one of the studio infrareds and just got to sweating and moving and stretching.
+Because this Lululemon mat is known for the amazing stickiness, I was really wanting to make sure I practiced in a hot environment, so this morning, I cranked up the heaters and placed myself right below one of the studio infrareds and just got to sweating and moving and stretching.

 It was basically awesome.